Ports of Call

 Portugal Travel Health Advice

-There are no health risks attached to travel to Portugal.
+There are no health risks when travelling to Portugal.
 A yellow fever vaccination certificate is necessary for entry for anyone travelling from an infected area and destined for the Azores or Madeira.
-Health facilities are good and reciprocal health agreements exist with most European countries, including the UK, whose citizens can receive low-cost emergency care at state hospitals.
-It is advisable that travellers obtain a European Health Insurance Card (EHIC) before travel.
-Dental care and repatriation costs are not covered under this agreement, and medical insurance is therefore advised.
+Health facilities are good and reciprocal health agreements exist with most European countries.
+It's advisable that travellers obtain a European Health Insurance Card (EHIC) before travel.
+Dental care and repatriation costs are not covered under this agreement, and travel insurance is therefore advised.

 View information on diseases: